-Ordinary resolutions passed at the annual general meeting held 28 May 2021:
+Ordinary resolutions passed at the annual general meeting held 27 May 2022:

-- 1. Re-election of Mr PE Burton as a director; - 2.
-Appointment of MrTS Dube as a director; - Re-appointment of Mr PE Burton as a member of the Audit and Risk Committee; - 4.
-Re-appointment of Mr DC Kovarsky as a member of the Audit and Risk Committee; - Appointment of MrTS Dube as a member of the Audit and Risk Committee; - Re-appointment of the auditor; - Non-binding advisory vote on the remuneration policy; and - Non-binding advisory vote on the implementation report of the remuneration policy.
+- 1. Re-election of MrTS Dube as a director; - 2.
+Confirm appointment of Mr RJ Fehrsen as a director; - 3.
+Confirm appointment of Mr JM Kesler as a director; - 4.
+Appointment of Mr RJ Fehrsen as a member of the Audit and Risk Committee; - To re-appoint Mr PE Burton as member of the audit and risk committee; - To re-appoint MrTS Dube as member of the audit and risk committee; - To re-appoint KPMG Inc. as the auditor of the Company; - 8.
+To pass a non-binding advisory vote on the Company's implementation report on the remuneration policy;

-Corporate resolutions passed at the directors' meeting held 19 March 2021:
+Corporate resolutions passed at the directors' meeting held 16 March 2022:

 - 1. Authorisation granted to the company secretary to sign the annual compliance certificate as required by the JSE Listings Requirements; - 2.
-Approval of the annual financial statements of R&E for the year ended 31 December 2020; - 3.
-Authorisation granted to Mr DC Kovarsky to sign the annual financial statements of R&E for the year ended 31 December 2020; and - 4.
+Approval of the annual financial statements of R&E for the year ended 31 December 2021; - 3.
+Authorisation granted to Mr PE Burton to sign the annual financial statements of R&E for the year ended 31 December 2021; and - 4.
 Authorise R&E to provide financial support to its subsidiaries.